bokeh/bokeh-notebooks/README.md

 [on NBViewer](http://nbviewer.ipython.org/github/bokeh/bokeh-notebooks) or
 download the repository and execute `jupyter notebook` from your terminal.

-You can also lauch live versions of the Tutorial notebooks [on mybinder](https://mybinder.org/v2/gh/bokeh/bokeh-notebooks/master?filepath=tutorial%2F00%20-%20Introduction%20and%20Setup.ipynb).
+You can also immediately launch live versions of the Tutorial notebooks in your browser [on mybinder](https://mybinder.org/v2/gh/bokeh/bokeh-notebooks/master?filepath=tutorial%2F00%20-%20Introduction%20and%20Setup.ipynb).

 Please visit the [Bokeh web page](https://bokeh.pydata.org/en/latest) for more information and full documentation.